jrie/kisslib/README.md

 * ~~Add a search option to only show files with particular title and author~~
 * Add a check to detect "default readers" installed, which can access particular ebook formats, which are then set as default launchers (please propose your favorite readers by raising an issue or by email!
 I know only a mouthful and not every distro/flavour)
 * Using "gettext" to make translations of the application available
-* Try to set colors for particular ebook genres in the ebook overview list, for example blue for "IT" books, and any other color for "romance" books, like red or any other choosed color
+* Try to set colors for particular ebook genres in the ebook overview list, for example blue for "IT" books, and any other color for "romance" books, like red or any other choosen color, perhaps pre-defined color values to pick from
 * Add the option to show/hide particular columns from the main view, for example by using a popup or in an options dialog
 * Add tags, so ebooks can be tagged with short terms to make a search for particular books easier
 * Add a checked column for "books already read" in the overview which can set or unset a book as read and which can be filtered too